 Husband and I limped along but eventually everything was in freefall – years of emotional abuse and violent episodes came crashing down on all the love, happiness and compassion we had so carefully built, and we entered a dark place from which we could never return together.

 We separated along with the next cancer recurrence less than a year later.
 I started the kind of aggressive chemotherapy that turns your mind and body into a slug, and by the end of it the accumulated side effects of thirty-odd years of cancer treatments left me with only a shadow of the she I had been.
-And all the while the waves of a broken marriage pounded relentlessly as we tried to navigate his battle with alcoholism, severe clinical depression, suicide attempts, hospitalisation and the terrible foul blackness that goes with it for the next two years.
+And all the while the waves of a broken marriage pounded relentlessly as we tried to navigate his battle with alcohol, severe clinical depression, suicide attempts, hospitalisation and the terrible foul blackness that goes with it for the next two years.

 The world class survivor business is bloody hard work…

 In our separate ways, and for very different reasons, I think we were both quite surprised to find ourselves still alive by the end of 2014.
-But alive I was, and by Christmas I had finally been able to ‘Escape to the Country’; my tree went up in a little old – as in built in the 1650s really old – cottage in a tiny little village in the middle of nowhere much.
+But alive I was, and by Christmas I had finally been able to ‘Escape to the Country’; my tree went up in an old – as in built in the 1650s really old – cottage in a tiny village in the middle of nowhere much.
 In Wiltshire, that beautiful county of white horses and rolling countryside full of an ancient and spiritual history.

 And so the healing really began.